10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 2. Jackery Portable Power Station Generator – Best Value

 The Jackery Portable Power Station Generator is the best generator for tailgating for the money because it’s battery-powered and lightweight.
 It’s specifically designed for charging outdoor electronics like mini-coolers, drones, and even laptops.
 It also has a solar-ready recharging option, which is sold separately.
-We liked that it comes with a variety of outlets, including an AC outlet, two USB ports, and one DC car port.
-The battery pack is 240 watt-hours, so you’ll be able to keep several electronics charged.

-It does have a slow charging rate, so that needs to be taken into account before you take it along for tailgating.
+We liked that it has multiple outlets, including an AC outlet, two USB ports, and one DC car port.
+The battery pack is 240 watt-hours, so you can keep several electronics charged.
+It has a slow charging rate, so that needs to be considered before you take it along for tailgating.
 It also cannot support devices over 200 watts.

 - Quiet generator and eco-friendly